FrankStrieter/angular-seo-demo/README.md

 ## Demo-Api
 The Client-App fetches information from an Api-Endpoint.
 To make the App work, the Api has to be startet before you run Client-App.
-Run 'npm run start:server'
+Run `npm run start:api` in its own bash/terminal/whatelse

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding